freenas/freenas-docs/userguide/storage.rst

 pool.
-A vdev can be a single disk, a stripe, a mirror, a RAIDZ1, RAIDZ2, or a RAIDZ3. **Once a vdev is created, you cannot add more drives to that vdev**; however, you can stripe a new vdev (and its disks) with the
-**same type of existing vdev** in order to increase the overall size of ZFS the pool.
+A vdev can be a single disk, a stripe, a mirror, a RAIDZ1, RAIDZ2, or a RAIDZ3. **Once a vdev is created, you cannot add more drives to that vdev**; however, you can stripe a new vdev (and its disks) with the **same type of existing vdev** to increase the overall size of ZFS the pool.
 In other words, when you extend a ZFS volume, you are really striping similar vdevs.
 Here are some examples:

 * to extend a ZFS stripe, add one or more disks.
 Since there is no redundancy, you do not have to add the same amount of disks as the